prak112/cs50-webdev/django/databases101/README.md

     destination = models.CharField(max_length=72)
     duration = models.IntegerField()
     ```
-### ORM Workflow
+## ORM Workflow
-1. Updated *Models* information in `models.py` would be implemented in `migrations` directory by *Django*
+1. Updated *Models* information in `models.py` would be implemented in `migrations/` directory by *Django*
     - Execute `makemigrations` to create an initialization file depicting the changes to database
     ```cmd
     $ path/to/project> python manage.py makemigrations
     ```
-2. Updated `migrations` should be applied to the database
+2. Updated changes in `migrations/` directory should be applied to the database
     - Execute `migrate` to reflect changes in database, *Models* and *Views*
     ```cmd
     $ path/to/project> python manage.py migrate
     ```
-- Post updating, `migrations` directory would be listed with initialization files depicting recent changes in `models.py`
+- Post updating, `migrations/` directory would be listed with initialization files depicting recent changes in `models.py`
     ```cmd
         ─migrations
         │   0001_initial.py